-Welsh language services
+Welsh language scheme

 The Welsh Language Act 1993 places a duty on all public sector bodies to treat Welsh and English on an equal basis when providing services to the public in Wales.
-As a result, HM Land Registry has prepared a Welsh Language Scheme under section 21(3) of the act and it received the full endorsement of the Welsh Language Board in March 1998.
+As a result, HM Land Registry prepared a Welsh Language Scheme under section 21(3) of the act and it received the full endorsement of the Welsh Language Board in March 1998.

 The second edition was approved in January 2002, the third in February 2005 and the fourth in March 2010.
 The scheme provides that in the conduct of its public business in Wales, HM Land Registry will treat the English and Welsh languages on the basis of equality.

 HM Land Registry is answerable to the Welsh Language Commissioner – the independent body that monitors our Welsh Language Scheme.